Aller au contenu

 If an unknown language is used:

-To ensure correct navigation between pages and languages, the main layout should define a base URL.
+To ensure correct navigation between pages and languages, define a base URL in your layout.

 In layouts/layout.hbs, inside the <head> section: